ramenguy99/xpg/README.md

 shaders, render passes, data streaming systems, etc..

 Even though Python isn't the fastest language, Ambra tries to provide fast primitives that limit the overhead of the interpreter.
-This includes exposing asynchronous data streaming, GPU driven rendering, and APIs that operate on batches of elements.
+This includes supporting modern GPU features like asynchronous streaming, GPU driven rendering, and bindless resources.

 Ambra has minimal dependencies and should be easy to integrate into any Python 3.8+ environment alongside other packages.